ArneDeloose/Masterproef2018Code/Documentation/Function descriptions.md

 calc_dist_matrix(net_features, Axis, \**optional), return(D)

 Calculates the distance between rows (axis=0) or colums (axis=1).
 If the optional argument 'raw_data' is given, it is concatenated with net_features.

 ---

-**End**

----

-compare_img(img1, img2, rectangle, min_freq, max_freq), return(score)

-Calculates the SSIM between two images and returns it as a score.
-If the frequency isn't in the right range, score is set to the minimum (-1).
-For this, the function set_freqthresh is needed with the correct class number.

----

-resize_img_plot(img1, img2), return()

-Plots two images on the same size.
-Can be used to compare with 'compare_img_plot'

----

-compare_img_plot(img1,img2), return()

-Plots two images so they can be compared by hand.
-Used to visualise the SSIM.

----

- calc_sim_matrix(rectangles, regions), return(sim_mat1, sim_mat2, sim_mat3, sim_mat4, sim_mat5, sim_mat6)

- Compares all possible pairings between two regions from a given dictionary of regions and rectangles (rectangles contains freq info).
- Comparison returns six matrices with information: ssim, squared difference in frequency range, min freq, max freq, mean freq and duration.

----

-set_mweights(weight), return(w1,w2,w3,w4,w5,w6)

-Sets weights for 'calc_dist_matrix'.
-The variable 'weight' allows you to drop one weight from the set to study the importance of it.
-If weight=0 nothing is dropped.
-Standard weights are set at roughly 1/mean(sim)

----